 MANIFESTOS & CAMPAIGN WEEK

 Those who want to stand are asked to produce a manifesto that is shared with the whole school.
-Posters are put up in each classroom and around school.
+Posters are put up in each classroom and around school, and/or videos are shared.
 A summary is given to class teachers to share with all children.
 During the week the candidates are encouraged to talk to their peers and share why they should vote for them.

 Following that we hold an election day, complete with polling booths and voting slips.
-Each child is allowed for vote for one candidate, regardless of which year group they are in.
+Each child is allowed to vote for one candidate, regardless of which year group they are in.

 COUNTING THE VOTES

 Votes are carefully counted by one of our governors.

 The winners are announced and congratulated, along with all the other candidates who stand for election.
 We are very proud of everyone who takes part.